ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 1. Create a **Free** Kubernetes cluster from the [{{site.data.keyword.Bluemix}} catalog](https://{DomainName}/kubernetes/catalog/cluster/create).

-   For ease of use, check the configuration details like the number of CPUs, memory and the number of worker nodes you get with Lite and Standard plans.
+   For ease of use, check the configuration details like the number of CPUs, memory and the number of worker nodes you get with Free and Standard plans.
    {:tip}
 2. Select a resource group and click **Create Cluster** to provision a Kubernetes cluster.
 3. Check the status of your **Cluster** and **Worker Nodes** and wait for them to be **ready**.